The words Stoneware and Earthenware can be used interchangeably as if they are the same materials. The truth is that they are not the same material.

 Because of its unique character, stoneware can be mixed with other minerals that will be melted and added to it to give it a color or sparkle, such as dark specks throughout the clay.

-Stoneware is usually the preferred material for dinnerware and indoor planters that need to be watertight.
+Stoneware is usually the preferred material for dinnerware and indoor planters that must be watertight.

 Differences Between Stoneware and Earthenware